 The Ordinary Awards celebrate and honor all of Virginia’s restaurants, lodging establishments and hotels, DMOs, attractions, and more.
-The Awards are presented by the Virginia Restaurant, Lodging & Travel Association (VRLTA).
+The Awards, presented by the Virginia Restaurant, Lodging & Travel Association (VRLTA), are open to both members and non-members of the Associaiton.

 Chinn’s Ordinary, considered “the oldest original inn in America” (Baltimore Sun), was built around 1728 in Chinn’s Crossroads, now Middleburg, Virginia.
 The building was uniquely situated half-way between Alexandria and Winchester, Virginia, making it an ideal location for an inn and tavern catering to travelers.
 Throughout the years, Chinn’s Ordinary has undergone significant renovations and name changes.
 Sometime between 1810 and 1830 it was remodeled and renamed the Beveridge House (after Noble Beveridge).
 Later, around 1890 it became the Middleburg Inn.
 Know as “America’s oldest continuously running inn” (Thrillist), since 1937 it has operated as the Red Fox Inn & Tavern.